Basejump-AI/basejump-docs/getting-started/quickstart.md

 # Quickstart

 When you first log in, you will start on the data page.
 The data page contains a few sample pieces of data from our demo databases.
-To retrieve your own data, either select the chat page in the sidebar or start chatting with the chat bar that is present throughout the app.&#x20;
+To retrieve your own data, either select the chat page in the sidebar or start chatting with the chat bar that is present throughout the app.

 ![The Data page](/images/data/data_page.png)